dreamking60/d3-start-to-finish-leanpub/manuscript/A Web development tools.md

 #### Brackets web server

 [Brackets](http://brackets.io/) has a built in web server so this is by far the easiest option.
 This [video](https://youtu.be/KJXdvaY9lTA?t=122) gives a good demonstration.
 If you’re new to code editors I recommend using Brackets.

-#### atom-live-server

-Atom has a web server plug-in called [atom-live-server](https://atom.io/packages/atom-live-server).

-To install atom-live-server:

-* open the Settings panel (in the File menu)
-* click **Install** in the Settings panel
-* type `live-server` into the Search Packages search box
-* look for `atom-live-server` and click Install
-* type `ctrl-alt-l` to start the server

-Your web browser should then open your web application.
-More detailed instructions are [here](https://atom.io/packages/atom-live-server) and a video demonstration is [here](https://www.youtube.com/watch?v=0Xy3yDDY4IE).

-(If you’ve multiple projects open, the first one in the project browser will be served.)

 #### VS Code Live Server